Trevrosa/abc/README.md

 ## building
 - create file `token` at project root and put your bot token in
 - create file `cat_apikey` at project root and put your [cat api key](https://thecatapi.com) in
+- install [yt-dlp](https://github.com/yt-dlp/yt-dlp/) and make sure the binary is available in `/usr/bin`
+- if on windows, building might not work.
 - `cargo build -r`

 ## notes